 Figure 9-xyz2 — DMG Sensing Measurement Setup Termination control field format

-The Terminate all Monostatic setups subfield is set to 1 to indicate that the STA requests to terminate all established sensing measurement setups of the sensing type Monostatic; otherwise, it is set to 0.
+The Terminate all Coordinated Monostatic setups subfield is set to 1 to indicate that the STA requests to terminate all established sensing measurement setups of the sensing type Coordinated Monostatic; otherwise, it is set to 0.

-The Terminate all Bistatic setups subfield is set to 1 to indicate that the STA requests to terminate all established sensing measurement setups of the sensing type Bistatic; otherwise, it is set to 0.
+The Terminate all Bistatic setups subfield is set to 1 to indicate that the STA requests to terminate all established sensing measurement setups of the sensing type Bistatic or Coordinated Bistatic; otherwise, it is set to 0.

 The Terminate all Multistaic setups subfield is set to 1 to indicate that the STA requests to terminate all established sensing measurement setups of the sensing type Multistatic; otherwise, it is set to 0.